sakethvarma397/sakethvarma397/README.md

-- 👋 Hi, I’m @sakethvarma397
+- 👋 Hi, I’m @sakethvarma397, an aspiring digital nomad
-- 👀 I’m interested in Frontend development
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning React library
+- 🌱 I’m currently learning Svelte, Performance Optimisation and Backend Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to start open source contribution
-- 📫 How to reach me ...

 <!---
 sakethvarma397/sakethvarma397 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.